oszymorek/show/README.md

 ## Project #9 - Show Functionality

-A simple App to quiz you on your React knowledge.
+A Simple Funtionality to Expand/Collapse text.

 <strong>Creation Process</strong> </br>
 <strong>Initialising the project:</strong> I used create-react-app to create the basic structure of the project.</br>